kvarak/dnd/docs/_Rules/1-rules-character.md

 -   ### <a class="internal-link" name="internal-AbilityChecks">Ability Checks</a>
     The three main rolls of the game — the ability check, the saving throw, and the attack roll — rely on your ability scores.
 Roll a d20, add an ability modifier derived from one of the six ability scores, and compare the total to a target number.

-    If you are proficient with the saving throw, a weapon you are attacking with or in an appropriate skill while making an ability check, you additionally add your proficiency bonus.
+    If you are proficient with the saving throw, the weapon you are attacking with or the appropriate skill while making an ability check, additionally add your proficiency bonus.

 -   ### <a class="internal-link" name="internal-AbilityScores">Ability Scores</a>